 Research ethics are concerned with respecting research participants throughout the project, partly by using agreed standards.
 Ethics standards are also designed to protect researchers and their institutions as well as the good name of research (Alderson & Morrow, 2011).
 The ethics strategy for this study detailed the ethical issues that the research team were expecting to face during the course of the research project, outlining the key ethical issues and the research team's agreed response.
-Training on research ethics was undertaken in May-June 2018 with researchers and included some testing of the ethical tools, consequently some new tools were developed (such as a Code of Conduct for researchers) and the ethical strategy and tools were adapted accordingly.
-The ethics strategy was used systematically throughout the study - particularly in data collection where a trained counsellor was on-hand should children want support.
+Training on research ethics was undertaken in May-June 2018 with researchers and included some testing of the ethical tools.
+Consequently, some new tools were developed (such as a Code of Conduct for researchers) and the ethical strategy and tools were adapted accordingly.
+The ethics strategy was used systematically throughout the study - particularly in data collection where a trained counsellor was on-hand should young people want support.

 Consent was gained from all participants at least 1-2 weeks before the FGDs.
-Consent was also gained from the research participants concerning the use of their information in the research report by the Note Taker and after each session the Note Taker always checked if participants were comfortable or want to remove any thing from the information presented.
+Consent was also gained from the research participants concerning the use of their information in the research report by the note taker and after each session, the note taker always checked if participants were comfortable or wanted to remove anything from the information presented.

-The use of the local language (luganda) made it easy for the participants to share information in the simplest and comfortable way.
-It was decided that all the quotes from the participants in this report would be anonymized through use of pseudonyms.
+The use of the local language (Luganda) made it easy for the participants to share information in the simplest and most comfortable way.
+For ethical reasons, it was decided that all the quotes from the participants in this report would be anonymized through use of pseudonyms.